In this article

 1. Time cost of setup.

-2. Cost of service provider (or cost of setting up your own referral program).
+2. Cost of the service provider (or cost of setting up your own referral program).

 Setting up your own referral program can be daunting – Airbnb needed a 5 person team (with lots of borrowed help!) to devote 3 full months and 30,000 lines of code to do Airbnb’s Referrals 2.0 system.
 You're almost definitely better off using a service provider like ReferralCandy, which charges a commission on referral sales that the app brings in.